GoblinFryer/NetDiagTool/README.md

-# **Network Diagnostic**
+# **Network Diagnostic Tool**

-Network Diagnostic tool is a simple interface that as the vocation to display generic network informations - Network Diag also works on remote machine as long as they are reachable through the network.
+Network Diagnostic tool is a simple interface that as the vocation to display generic network informations - Network Diagnostic Tool also works on remote machine as long as they are reachable through your network.

 ![image]()